MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/index.md

 ---
 title: Getting Started
-description: Join a developer program, create a game app at Partner Center, add the Xbox Live SDK to your IDE, and write basic sign-in code.
+description: Join a developer program, create a game at Partner Center, add the Xbox Live SDK to your IDE, and write basic sign-in code.
 layout: LandingPage
 author: mikehoffms
 ms.author: v-mihof